 Iranian American dual national Baquer Namazi, a former UNICEF representative, was arrested in Tehran in February 2016 after travelling to Iran to gain his son’s release.
 He was 80-years-old at the time.
 In October 2016, he and his Iranian American son Siamak Namazi were sentenced to 10 years in prison for “collaborating with enemy states” after a trial in which they were both denied due process.
 Baquer Namazi underwent heart surgery in September 2017 to receive a pacemaker.
 In August 2018 the Namazis’ lawyer in Iran revealed to CHRI that Baquer Namazi had been at home on furlough for “considerable length of time” receiving medical treatment.

 *Released on bail in July 2018 and awaiting the result of his appeal.

 A member of the minority Zoroastrian faith, Iranian American dual national Karan Vafadari and his wife Afarin Neyssari, an Iranian architect, were managing the Aun Art Gallery in Tehran when they were arrested by the IRGC’s Intelligence Organization on July 20, 2016—ostensibly for serving alcohol in their home and hosting mixed-gender parties.

 In March 2017, new charges were brought against the couple, based on claims by the IRGC that they had attempted to overthrow the Islamic Republic and recruit spies through foreign embassies.
 Karan has been sentenced to 15 years in prison and Afarin, a US permanent resident, to 10 years in prison.
 A petition set up by their stepson has received more than 10,000 signatures of support.

 Businessman Morad Tahbaz, who has Iranian, British and US citizenship, was detained with at least nine environmentalists from the Iranian wildlife charity, the Persian Heritage Wildlife Foundation (PHWF), in January 2018 on alleged espionage charges.
 One of those detainees, Iranian Canadian Kavous Seyed-Emami, died under suspicious circumstances in custody in February.
-Tahbaz, who reportedly also holds a British passport, was a board member of the PHWF.
+Tahbaz was a board member of the PHWF.
 The exact charges against him remain unclear.